How to Choose a 401(k) Beneficiary: Rules & Options

 Why It’s Important to Name 401(k) Beneficiaries

-Having named 401(k) beneficiaries is a decision that overrides anything written in your will, as well as court orders, so it’s important to stay on top of this administrative task.
+Having named 401(k) beneficiaries is a decision that overrides anything written in your will, as well as court orders, so it’s important to review your beneficiaries every few years, to make sure your money goes to the person or organization you choose.

 What to Consider When Choosing a Beneficiary

-Your 401(k) may house a substantial amount of your retirement savings.
+Your 401(k) account may hold a substantial amount of your retirement savings.
 How you approach choosing a 401(k) beneficiary depends on your personal situation.
 For married individuals, it’s common to choose a spouse.
 Some people choose to name a domestic partner or your children as beneficiaries.

 Another option is to choose multiple beneficiaries, like multiple children or siblings.
 In this scenario, you can either elect for all beneficiaries to receive equal portions of your remaining 401(k) account, or assign each individual different percentages.